 - Earn at least six (6) high school credits with a cumulative unweighted courses to include only through FAU high school and an annual GPA of at least 3.25.
 The credits earned must include: at least one (1) in English, one (1) in science, one (1) in a foreign language, one (1) in mathematics, and one (1) World History.
 Students should also complete one (1) credit in physical education to include the integration of health.
-Students who have completed any of the above courses in middle school with a satisfactory grade will be assigned an alternative course. - Complete their freshman year (each semester) with a minimum of 4 credit hours of university work each semester with a university grade of "B" or better; - In the event that students do not achieve a scale score of 300 or above on the English Language Arts or Math FSA, students must: - Attend an approved program as designated and approved in writing by the Principal/Director; - Complete with a course grade of "C" or above in any dual enrollment college course workattempted; - Satisfy any university course prerequisites for future university coursework scheduled for grade 10; and - Receive the approval of the Principal/Director or his/her designee, upon recommendation by the high school faculty.
+(FLVS will not be accepted to satisfy the P.E. requirement); Students who have completed any of the above courses in middle school with a satisfactory grade, will be assigned an alternative course. - Complete their freshman year (each semester) with a minimum of 4 credit hours of university work each semester with a university grade of "B" or better; - In the event that students do not achieve a scale score of 300 or above on the English Language Arts or Math FSA, students must: - Attend an approved program as designated and approved in writing by the

+Principal/Director;

+- Complete with a course grade of "C" or above in any dual enrollment college course work attempted; - Satisfy any university course prerequisites for future university coursework scheduled for grade 10: - Receive the approval of the Principal/Director or his/her designee, upon recommendation by the high school faculty;

-Students in grades 9-12 NOT having a 3.25 GPA (FAU Courses only)
+Students 9-12 NOT having a 3.25 GPA (FAU Courses only) or Necessary College Placement Test (Accuplacer) Scores